elizabetholsavsky/SVG-logo-maker/README.md

 ## Contributing

 This project was created as a challenge assignment for the UT Full Stack Boot Camp.
+Contact me with any ideas or requests.

 ## Tests
 Each shape class (Circle, Square, and Triangle) is tested for a render() method that returns a string for the corresponfing SVG file matching color and text requests.
 Type "npm test" in the command line and Jest will run all three tests.